novak-stevanovic/nuterm-gfx/README.md

 # Nuterm-GFX - Work in progress

-__Nuterm-GFX__ is a retained-mode terminal GUI library written in C. It implements a __multi-pass layout process__ (inspired by GTK) that uses an arena allocator, providing __great performance__.
-Core pieces are the the Object (base GUI component type), the Scene (drives the layout), the Scene Focuser (tracks focus and routes input/events to the focused objects), the Stage (combines per-object drawings into a single buffer, ready for rendering), the Renderer (outputs the resulting buffer onto the terminal screen), and the Taskmaster (allows for executing asynchronous tasks).
+__Nuterm-GFX__ is a retained-mode terminal GUI library written in C. It features a __multi-pass layout process__ (inspired by GTK) that relies on arena allocation, ensuring __high performance__.
+The library is built from the ground up with strong __modularity__ - Scene, Stage, Focuser, Renderer, Object, etc. are all implemented as abstract types, giving the user the ability to provide their own implementation and/or mix up different implementations.

-The library is built from the ground up with strong __modularity__: Scene, Stage, Focuser, Renderer, Object, etc. are all implemented as abstract types, giving the user the ability to provide their own implementation and/or mix up different implementations.
-The codebase was intentionally written in an OOP-inspired style, but without excessive use of OOP patterns, as heavy OOP abstractions are often inconvenient in C. This combination makes the process of adding new widgets both intuitive and straightforward.
+The codebase was intentionally written in an __OOP-inspired style__, but without heavy abstractions.
+This combination makes the process of adding new widgets both intuitive and straightforward.

+It also provides native __UTF-32 support__ for correct handling of Unicode text, __asynchronous task execution__ on worker threads while maintaining __cross-terminal compatibility__.

 ## Dependencies